Pareto Efficient Nash Implementation Via Approval Voting: Approval Voting Mechanism

 \subsection{Pareto frontier}

-The mechanism is allowed to return \emph{randomized} allocations, whereas we measured the efficiency of a mechanism with respect to the \emph{pure} alternatives.
+The mechanism is allowed to return lottery outcomes, whereas we measured the efficiency of a mechanism with respect to the \emph{pure} utility profiles.
 Consider, for instance, the following collection of alternatives:

-that is similar to the one in Example \ref{ex:multi-afp}.
-Both points $(0.5,0.5)$ and $(0.3,0.3)$ are average fixed points of $A$ that are Pareto efficient (with respect to $A$).
-Therefore, by Theorem \ref{theo:laa}, both points are equilibria outcomes.
-It is reasonable to argue that the equilibrium outcome $(0.3,0.3)$ is not Pareto-optimal, because the mechanism can choose a randomized allocation with expected utilities $(0.5,0.5)$.
+The unique average fixed points of $A$ is $(0.4,0.4)$ which is Pareto efficient (with respect to $A$).
+Therefore, by Theorem \ref{theo:laa} $(0.4,0.4)$ is the unique (disagreement) equilibrium outcome.
+It is reasonable to argue that the equilibrium outcome $(0.4,0.4)$ is not Pareto optimal, because the mechanism can choose a lottery with expected utilities $(0.5,0.5)$.